rebeloper/WKView/README.md

 https://github.com/rebeloper/WKView.git
 ```
 ### ✊ Manual Installation
-Download and include the `Stax` folder and files in your codebase.
+Download and include the `WKView` folder and files in your codebase.

 ### 📲 Requirements
 - iOS 14+